rrogerc/smr_scheduler/README.md

 This will run the program manually to remake the schedule for the next month.

 ## Changing the Form
 The program will fetch the column titles and search for key words.
 For example, if the column title is `first name (extra context):` the script would turn the column title into `firstnameextracontext` and then search for the words `first` and `name`, if the title contains it then it will match the column title.
 This means you can change the form questions as long as you keep the key words.
-Just don't include other column titles key words (don't write `last name` in the first name column title).
+Just don't include other column titles key words (don't write `last name` in the first name form question).

 # Roadmap
 Figure out a way to remove people from the form